 - Dental hygiene: It’s more difficult to keep your teeth clean when they are crowded and overlapping.
 This can make you more prone to plaque build-up and subsequent decay and gum disease.
 Furthermore, you may find that food constantly gets packed between your teeth.
 Straight teeth are easier to keep clean, therefore reducing the risk of cavities and periodontal disease.

 - Tooth wear: An increased overbite (defined as the vertical overlap of the front teeth) can put excessive pressure on your lower incisors and lead to significant wear and damage of the teeth.
 Correcting your bite can stop this from occurring.

 - Gum damage: In severe malocclusions, the lower teeth may bite on the gums of the palate causing them to be stripped away.
 Long-term this can lead to periodontal problems and tooth sensitivity.
 Orthodontics can eliminate traumatic bites such as these and improve the health of your oral tissues.

 - Speech: Some people have difficulty speaking because of gaps between their teeth.
 Correcting this will improve speech dramatically.

-- Eating: A malocclusion can reduce our ability to chew your food properly.
+- Eating: A malocclusion can reduce your ability to chew your food properly.
 By improving the occlusion, we can bite and chew more effectively.
-A study by English et al. in 2002 confirmed this by showed that correcting the bite to a proper ‘Class I’ type gave patients better a functional ability.
+A study by English et al. in 2002 confirmed this by showing that correcting the bite to a proper ‘Class I’ type gave patients a better functional ability.

 What is two phase treatment?